cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > ```

 Try to change your previous controller by this one, and then recompile and revert the simulation.
-The robot will now move at a speed of 1 radian per second but will never stop.
+The robot will now move (the wheels will rotate at a speed of 1 radian per second) and never stop.

 ### Conclusion